NeuroML/Documentation/source/Userdocs/GettingStarted.md

 Read more on XML namespaces [here](https://en.wikipedia.org/wiki/XML_namespace).

 The remaining lines in this snippet refer to the *XML Schema* that is defined for NeuroML.
-XML itself does not define any tags, so any tags can be used in an XML document.
+XML itself does not define any tags, so any tags can be used in a general XML document.
 Here is an example of a valid XML document, a simple HTML snippet:

 ```{code-block} xml